-- 1. Sec.1 (1) Shooting ranges are allowed by special use exception (SUE) in the C-1 zoning district. - 2.
+- 1. Sec.1 (1) Shooting ranges are only allowed by special use exception (SUE) in the C-1 zoning district.
+(This is based upon the assumption that petition Z13-04 accompanying this petition is successful.) - 2.
 Sec.
 2(1) Minimum Yard Requirements: The minimum yard requirements of the C-1 District were discussed earlier in the C-1 section of this report. - 3.
 Sec.
-2(2) Site Illumination: The original site development plan showed site illumination for the parking lot areas.
-Post mounted LED units appeared to be proposed.
-No information is provided on the revised site development plan for illumination.
+2(2) Site Illumination: The submitted site development plan shows site illumination for the parking lot areas.
+Post mounted LED units appear to be proposed.
+No information is provided as to the nature of the luminaries, or the heights of the poles and bases.
+The petitioner has also submitted a photometric plan of the site which references a manufacturer's nomenclature about the luminaries.
+I am not familiar with these codes, so I do not really know what the nature of the luminaries will be.
+No information is provided about the design or orientation of the luminaries.
 The ordinance requires appropriate lighting that does not disturb adjacent properties.
+Given that the lights are not in close proximity to any residential uses, there is a diminished potential of negatively impacting nearby residential uses.

-It is recommended that the petition include details about site illumination and the luminaries that will be used and that the governing ordinance amendment contain provisions that site illumination via wall-mounted luminaries is prohibited from the north and east sides of the buildings.
+It is recommended that the petition include details about the site luminaries that will be used and that the governing ordinance amendment contain provisions that site illumination via wall-mounted luminaries is prohibited from the north, east and west sides of the buildings.
 It is further recommended that site illumination be provided via low energy luminaries, such as, but not limited to, LED technology.
 Site illumination should be provided via conventional pole mounted fixtures that have only flat lenses and are installed with the lenses parallel to the plane of the ground.
 Pole and base heights should be maintained so that luminaries are no more than 20' above grade (this is a common commercial pole luminary height).
-It is recommended that light cut-off shields be required for all luminaries to prevent the visibility of any lamp or lens from any adjoining residential property.
+It is recommended that light cut-off shields be required for all luminaries to prevent any visibility of any lamp or lens from any adjoining residential property.
 Such shields should be affixed at the direction of the City of Ballwin as they are deemed to be needed after the luminaries are installed and made operational.

-Since an extensive effort was made in the design and construction of lots "A" and "B" to provide matching luminaries on each site, along Seven Trails Dr. an the interior roadway, I recommend that the same parking lot luminaries be utilize on this site too.
+Since an extensive effort was made in the design and construction of lots "A" and "B" to provide matching luminaries on each site and along Seven Trails Dr. an the interior roadway, I recommend that the same parking lot luminaries be utilize on this site too.